 The BMR Philharmonitor

-Useable bass response extends to 30 Hz in a bass reflex cabinet optimized by Paul Kittinger.
+Usable bass response extends to 32 Hz in a bass reflex cabinet optimized by Paul Kittinger.
 The BMR midrange and RAAL tweeter provide exceptional lateral dispersion and an expansive sound stage.
 The 17-element crossover uses the same high quality parts found in our more expensive speakers and blends the three drivers seamlessly.
-Pricing starts at only $1,600/pr plus shipping, not to exceed $100.
+Pricing starts at only $1,350/pr plus shipping, not to exceed $100 for Continental U.S.

 The driver operates as a piston at lower frequencies, but shifts to a bending wave motion mode in the lower treble, and to a second bending mode in the upper treble.
 The result is greatly reduced breakup and extremely broad dispersion above 2,000 Hz.
 This driver is used as both a midrange and tweeter in several commercial applications.
 Although the BMR can function acceptably in this fashion, its true strength is upper midrange performance.
 The highest frequencies are much better served by the RAAL ribbon tweeter.